The Hungarian Knights of the Golden Spur

 As a result, various societies of the knights of the golden spur were formed one after another.
 Maybe there was an aim to commemorate the (wrongly stated) year 265 when in Rome 265 knights of the golden spur were created after the coronation of Emperor Frederick III by Pope Nicholas V.

 The knighting ceremony took place 19 March 1452 at the Bridge of Hadrian, and the new emperor granted the knights with golden spur hanging from the cross.
-(Earlier, in 1433 at the same place the Hungarian King and Roman Emperor Sigismund created there more than 200 knights.)
+(Earlier, in 1433 at the same place the Hungarian King and Roman Emperor Sigismund (Zsigmond) knighted there more than 200 knights.)

 The origins of different knights of golden spur may be in some way related to various orders of St George.
-The Jesuit Melchior Inchofer writes in his work about Hungarian ecclesiastical history, in the year 1045, that King St Stephen created his son, Prince St Emeric as well as several domestic and foreign magnates Knights of the Holy Cross (Equestrem Crucigerorum).
+The Jesuit Melchior Inchofer writes in his work about Hungarian ecclesiastical history, in the year 1045, that King St Stephen (István) knighted his son, Prince St Emeric (Imre) as well as several domestic and foreign magnates Knights of the Holy Cross (Equestrem Crucigerorum).

-When Emperor Henry III reinstated King Peter to his throne (1044), several foreigners were created Knights of the Cross in the name of the King, at the Church of Mary in Fehérvár.
-At the same time, several Hungarian magnates were created by Henry the Knights of the Golden Spur.
-The Order of the Holy Cross was also greatly promoted by St. Ladislaus, who made several donations for them, and all the villages, that are named after the cross (Hungarian: “kereszt”), gave their names as a result of these donations (Szentkereszt, Keresztúr, etc).
+When Emperor Henry III reinstated King Péter to his throne (1044), several foreigners were created Knights of the Cross in the name of the King, at the Church of Mary in Fehérvár (Székesfehérvár, Hungary).
+At the same time, several Hungarian magnates were knighted by Henry the Knights of the Golden Spur.
+The Order of the Holy Cross was also greatly promoted by King St. Ladislaus (László), who made several donations for them.
+All the villages, that are named after the cross (Hungarian: “kereszt”), received their names as a result of these donations (Szentkereszt, Keresztúr, etc).